FERPA for Students

 A student's FERPA rights begin when the student registers and attends his or her first class.
 NOTE: Students who originally sought admission to one program of study at the university and were denied, but subsequently are admitted and enrolled in a different program of study, have FERPA rights only in their admitted/enrolled program of study.

 Definition of "education records"

 Under FERPA, education records are defined as records that are directly related to a student and are maintained by an education agency or institution or by a party acting for the agency or institution.
 Education records can exist in any medium, including: typed, computer generated, videotape, audiotape, film, microfilm, microfiche and email, among others.

 Withholding the release of information

 According to FERPA, a student can request that while he or she is still enrolled, the institution not release any directory information about him or her.
 Institutions must comply with this request.
-At Fresno State, students who wish to restrict the release of directory information about themselves must complete a Request To Restrict Directory Information form, available by visiting the Admissions and Records Service Windows located in North Lobby of Joyal Administration Building.
+At Fresno State, students who wish to restrict the release of directory information about themselves must complete a Request To Restrict Directory Information form, available by visiting the University Registrar Service Windows located in North Lobby of Joyal Administration Building.
 Students can choose to restrict online student directory information or they can restrict the release of all their directory information.
 The completed form must be submitted in person to the Registrar's office and must be accompanied by a photo I.D.
 Students will be required to renew the request at the beginning of each academic year.